Dan503/Swordion/README.md

 --------------------

-PHP related
-Sorry if this section of the doc is a bit rushed.
-Includes
-The idea with my includes is that site wide stuff like header and footer go straight into the includes folder.
-One off modules that only occur on one or more pages are placed in the modules folder.

-The $body_classes variable
-This adds classes to the body element for page specific styling.
-Usage: <?php $body_classes = ‘body_class’; ?>
- You probably aren’t going to be needing to use that though

-Editing the Nav
-•	The nav is located in the site-side-bar.php file.
-•	I generate the nav using two arrays ($chapters_col1 and $chapters_col2).
-•	It generates the numbers and all the repetitive stuff for you.
-•	It does not generate active classes (yet)
-•	All you need to do to edit the links is change the arrays.
-The first value is the link text, the second value is the link url.

-Styling rules
-Font size:
-The base font size for the site has been lowered to 10px.
-This makes it easy to convert the pixel font sizes in the design into em font sizes on the site.
-If the font is 24px in the design, then on the site you would set the font size for that element to 2.4em.

-Do not place font sizes on parent elements this throws off the system.
-Only ever apply font sizes to the base level elements unless it’s not really possible/practical.
-Apply font size to a parent only as a last resort.
-Element width:
-The box-sizing: border-box; css rule has been applied to every single element on the site.
-This means that instead of having to do things like { width: 96%; padding: 10px 2%; } we can do this instead: { width: 100%; padding: 10px; }.
-Trust me, it makes life sooooooooo much easier 

-Don’t worry about browser compatibility issues.
-It references a HTC file that forces old browsers to accept the box-sizing: border-box; rule.
-Background images are a last resort
-If an element can be styled using a css triangle for example but you built it using a background image, I’m going to send it back and get you to re-do it.
-Hex codes in RGBA
-If using rgba colours, use sass’s rgb colour conversion functionality.
-Eg. for rgba( 0, 0, 0, 0.5), use rgba(#000,0.5); or even better rgba($colour_variable,0.5);

-Shapes made by css are preferable over icons and background images Lines, boxes, circles and triangles are all easily done with css.
-In general, don’t use icon-font icons for them.
-Avoid empty divs as much as possible
-You can do loads of stuff with :before and :after elements and it cuts down the amount of html you need.
-Try to avoid using extra html by using :before and :after instead.

 Super useful SASS mixins guide

 (All my mixins start with "M-" because my editor doesn't like ending keyboard shortcut code snippets with a space)